Gomti River

 In addition to Lucknow, Gola Gokaran Nath, Misrikh, Neemsar, Lakhimpur Kheri, Sultanpur Kerakat and Jaunpur, Zafarabad are the most prominent of the 20 towns in the river's catchment basin.
 The river cuts the Sultanpur district and Jaunpur in half, becoming wider in the city.

 Hindu belief

-According to Hindu belief, the river is the daughter of Rishi Vashishtha and bathing in the Gomti on Ekadashi (the 11th day of the two lunar phases of the Hindu calendar month) can wash away sins.
+According to Hindu belief, the Gomti is the daughter of Rishi Vashishtha.
+Bathing in the river on Ekadashi (the 11th day of the two lunar phases of the Hindu calendar month) is thought to wash away sins.
 According to the Bhagavata Purana, one of Hinduism's major religious works, Gomti is one of the five transcendental rivers of India.
 The rare Gomti Chakra is found there.